AlmirSalimov777/BlackSwan/readme.md

 # Overview of Maker design ⬙

-This page serves as a wiki for the Maker design team.
-It serves both the community and internal Maker members.
-On this page you will find assets, prototypes, research and contact details for the [Maker](https://makerdao.com/) design team.
+On this page you will find assets for the [Maker](https://makerdao.com/) design team.

 ## Contents